Abubakr7/OpenApi-Nodejs/README.md

 # simple-express-crud-api

-This is just a simple CRUD API of Books made with Express.
-The aim is to provide an API as starting point to other implementations or tests.
+This is just a simple CRUD API of Todos made with Express.

+Rest Api: node js express framework
+Docs: swagger
+DB: postgresql

-To start it, install Node and run:
+To start it, add env file, install Node and run:

 ```
+1.add your env file
-npm install
+2.npm install
-npm start
+3.npm start
 ```